Types of Appraisals

 Free in-house appraisal

 An objective appraiser will never buy, sell or trade jewelry or gemstones.
-An appraiser can neither have any financial interest in any jewelry-related business, nor be involved in sales, promotions, or offers of any jewelry.
-An accredited professional will explain the process and all related charges, as well as advise on which type of appraisal suits your needs.
+An appraiser can neither have any financial interest in any jewelry-related business nor be involved in sales, promotions or offers of any jewelry.
+An accredited professional will explain the process and all related charges and advise on which type of appraisal suits your needs.

-Contact ASA or any other organization or association to verify the appraiser’s membership prior to hiring.
+Contact ASA or any other organization or association to verify the appraiser’s membership before hiring.
 There are many reasons to hire a professional appraiser: